 -Peekaboo window.
 I wish the peekaboo window was made out of dark mash instead of plastic and had a magnetic closure.

 -Canopy.
 The canopy is large, but I wish it would unzip in the back to provide more air circulation on a hot summer day.

 -Basket.
-The basket is large, but is difficult to access from the back.
-You have to get into it from sides or front.
+The basket is large but is difficult to access from the back.
+You have to get into it from the sides or front.
 I don’t know if this can be improved because of the way the stroller folds.

 Stroller weight: 21 lbs

 Seat width: 12″

 Overall length: 30″

 Inglesina provides a 1-year warranty from the date of purchase.

 This stroller is available in six colors: pink, black, green, blue, navy, and red.

 Avio has a lot of great accessories like a bassinet ($150), footmuff ($85), travel bag ($42), car seat adapter ($51), bassinet rain cover ($34), and parasol/umbrella ($30).